dmnks/rpm-web/download.md

 {% for support in site.data.support %}
 ### {{ support.title }}
 {% assign releases = site.releases |
-    where: "series", support.series | where: "prerelease", false |
+    where: "series", support.series | where: "snapshot", false |
     where: "draft", false | sort: "date" | reverse %}
 {% for release in releases -%}
 * [{{ release.title }}]({{ release.tarball }})